 What we like

-Its price point.
-You get a surprisingly decent amount of automations for the price you’re paying.
-To give you an idea – their paid plans start at $25/month for 20,000 subscribers.
+- Its price point.
+You get a surprisingly powerful automation tool for the price you’re paying.
+To give you an idea – their paid plans start at $29/month for 20,000 subscribers.

 Where they should improve